PENGUINLIONG/obsolete-writium/doc/customizing.md

 ## Posts

 Posts are written in common Markdown and encoded in UTF-8.
 Place them in `./post`.
+Each post, named `content.md`, is place in an individual sub-directory with its metadata.
+File search is case sensitive.

 ## Static Files